JayLohokare/spark-googlenewsAPI-cassandra-redis/README.md

 Once the news link is fetched from newsapi.org, the project uses various methods to extract the main article content from html pages.

-The project uses Cassandra keyspace called 'uptick'.
-The news topics are loaded from table 'cryptonews'.
-The table 'cryptonews' contains columns 'q', 'language', 'apikey' (Naming convention follows the API parameters for newsapi.org).
+The project uses Cassandra keyspace called 'keyspace'.
+The news topics are loaded from table 'apiParameters'.
+The table 'apiParameters' contains columns corresponding API paramteres.

-The output of the application is stored in table 'mynewsapi'
+The output of the application is stored in table 'output'

-//Under development - UDF for Tensorflow integration to get sentiment and relevance score from the extracted text